lag13/snake/README.md

 (4) and (5) will probably be meshed together but it is worth considering them separately as it can help when thinking about the problem.

+## TODO:
+1. There still is some refactoring I want to do for the C implementation.
+In particular:
+   - Right now we rely on ncurses ability to get input or return ERR if no input is available but I think the logic would be more portable if we get input in a separate thread and add it to a shared queue.
+So do this.
+   - Consider writing a little .org file in the C directory for tips on developing C code.
+   - I currently made one big header file which contains "snake utilities" but it could be broken up into multiple files.